wiiiiilllllll/willwallace.name/_case-studies/2016-07-20-lipstick-on-your-collar-display.markdown

 color: BD2244
 ---
 ## The brief
-Graphic design and brand identity for Lipstick On Your Collar, a 1950s and '60s rock & roll stage show.
+Graphic design of posters & flyers for Lipstick On Your Collar, a 1950s and '60s rock & roll stage show.

 ## The work
 I've worked with Lipstick On Your Collar for several years; I designed their original logo and stationery.
 Since then we've worked on various promotional materials for both print and web.